tomjoht/tomjoht.github.io/_visualcommunication/visualcommunication_sharp_clear_screenshots.md

 When I constrain that image in the browser to a scaled down dimension, I retain those extra pixels on Retina displays, since their high PPI allows them to make use of the pixels.
 On non-retina monitors, the extra pixels are wasted because the monitors only accept a certain PPI threshold, so having more does nothing.

+When I constrain the display to 400px on a Retina monitor, I pack more pixels into the space and so the image resolution increases.
+But with non-Retina monitors, there isn't the PPI available, so the images aren't crisp.

 In sum, the only way to get crisp images on a non-Retina monitor is by preserving the 1:1 capture/display ratio.
 But on Retina monitors, you can get high fidelity by using saving the capture in the Retina size, though your page may load slower due to the large images.
+Alternatively, you can constrain images into smaller spaces.
+Constraining a 600px image into a 400px space makes the image somewhat crisp.
+This is similar to the Retina size of 1200px being constrained into a 600px space.

 ## Detailed example